mixxxdj/manual/source/chapters/user_interface.rst

 Cue Button
 ----------
 If the button is pressed while the track is playing, the play position jumps to the :term:`Cue point <cue>` on the track and the track is paused.
-Once the track is paused at the :term:`Cue point <cue>` you can preview it by holding the Cue Button.
-If you have not moved the :term:`Cue point <cue>` yet, the default point is at the track's beginning.
+Once the track is paused at the Cue point, you can preview it by holding the Cue Button.
+If you have not moved the Cue point yet, the default point is at the track's beginning.

-.. seealso:: The actual behavior of the Cue button dependes on the
+.. seealso:: The actual behavior of the Cue button depends on the
              selected cue mode described here: :ref:`using-cue-modes`.

 Setting Cue points